Tony Raines: 2004

 Due to the lack of a sponsorship in 2004, BACE closed its Cup team and focused back on the Busch Series.
-BACE hired Damon Lusk to drive its No. 74 Outdoor Channel-sponsored Chevrolet Monte Carlo; after four races, Raines returned to the team in favor of Lusk, and finished sixth in his first race at Bristol.
-He ran 15 races for BACE that season, and drove additional races for Phoenix Racing, Haas CNC Racing, and Kevin Harvick Incorporated.
-He returned to the Truck series for one race at Atlanta, finishing seventeenth in the No. 08 1-800-4-A-Phone-sponsored Chevrolet Silverado for Green Light Racing.
+BACE hired Damon Lusk to drive its No. 74 Outdoor Channel Chevrolet Monte Carlo; after four races, Raines returned to the team in favor of Lusk, and finished sixth in his first race at Bristol.
+He ran fifteen races for BACE that season, and drove additional races for Phoenix Racing, Haas CNC Racing, and Kevin Harvick Incorporated.
+He returned to the Truck series for one race at Atlanta, finishing seventeenth in the No. 08 1-800-4-A-Phone Chevrolet Silverado for Green Light Racing.
 Raines ran one-race deals in Cup for Phoenix Racing and for Bill Davis Racing in 2004, before running four races for Competitive Edge Motorsports.
-His best cup finish in 2004 was 28th.
+His best Cup finish in 2004 was 28th.

 2005

 He made a total of six Nextel Cup races in 2005, his first being a 35th-place finish for Front Row Motorsports at Richmond.
 Late in the season, he drove the No. 37 Dodge Charger for R&J Racing for six races.
 At Michigan, Raines inherited the lead late in the race, however with a handful of laps left ran out of fuel.
 The best finish for the pairing was a 22nd-place finish at Talladega Speedway.
 In addition to his Cup rides in 2005, Raines drove part-time for Kevin Harvick Incorporated in the No. 33 Yard Man/Outdoor Channel Chevrolet Monte Carlo in the Busch Series.
-In 2005, he had nine top-tens in 23 starts, with a 4th-place finish at the Federated Auto Parts 300.
+In 2005, he had nine Top 10's in 23 starts, with a 4th-place finish at the Federated Auto Parts 300.
 Drie was born.

 2006–2007

-Towards the end of the 2005 Nextel Cup Series, he was announced as a co-driver of a new team: the No. 96 Texas Instruments/DLP HDTV-sponsored Chevrolet for Hall of Fame Racing.
+Towards the end of the 2005 Nextel Cup Series, he was announced as a co-driver of a new team: the No. 96 Texas Instruments/DLP HDTV Chevrolet for Hall of Fame Racing.
 He would share the ride in 2006 with Terry Labonte.
-Raines and the team had their best race of the season during the Bank of America 500 at Lowe's Motor Speedway, where he led 28 laps and finished seventh.
-In the 29 races he competed in, Raines had one Top 10 finish and finished 35th in the points standings.
+Raines and the team had their best race of the season during the Bank of America 500 at Lowe's Motor Speedway, where he led 28 laps and finished 7th.
+In the 29 races he competed in, Raines had one top-ten finish and finished 35th in points.

 Raines was expected to complete the full 2007 schedule with Hall of Fame Racing, but was replaced on road course events by Ron Fellows.
-His best finish in 2007 was ninth at Talladega and the team finished in the Top 25 in Owners Points.
+His best finish in 2007 was ninth at Talladega and the team finished in the top-25 in Owners Points.
 At the end of the 2007 season, Raines was replaced by J. J. Yeley in the No. 96 car for the 2008 NASCAR Sprint Cup Series.
-Raines also had returned to the Busch Series with KHI for a part-time schedule, and in 2007 he had three Top 10 finishes in nine starts.
+Raines also had returned to the Busch Series with KHI for a part-time schedule, and in 2007 he had three top-ten finishes in nine starts.